iFaceless/beanstalkc-rust/README.md

 *Inspired by [rust-beanstalkd](https://github.com/schickling/rust-beanstalkd) and [beanstalkc](https://github.com/earl/beanstalkc/).*

-# Why Another ONE
+# Why

-Several repos can be found from [here](https://github.com/search?q=beanstalkd+rust), why not just using one of those directly?
+Several repositories can be found from [here](https://github.com/search?q=beanstalkd+rust), why not just using one of those directly?
 The reasons are as follows:
-1. Some of them were poorly documented.
+1. Some of them were poorly documented;
-1. Some of them were not actively developed or maintained.
+1. Some of them were not actively developed or maintained;
 1. This [rust-beanstalkd](https://github.com/schickling/rust-beanstalkd) repo with the most stars was already out-dated, since not all the beanstalkd commands were supported.

 # Features

-1. Easy to use.
+1. Easy to use;
-1. Support custom connection timeout.
+1. Support custom connection timeout;
-1. Support all the commands defined in the [protocol.txt](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt).
+1. Support all the commands defined in the [protocol.txt](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt);
 1. Well documented.

 # Documentation

-Full documentation can be found [here]().
+Full documentation can be found [here](https://docs.rs/beanstalkc/0.2.0/beanstalkc).

 # Usage

-Full example can be found [here](./examples/main.rs).
+More examples can be found [here](./examples/main.rs).

 ## Producer
 ```rust